Morgan Robertson: Futility

-Robertson is best known for his short novel Futility, or the Wreck of the Titan, first published in 1898.
-This story features an enormous British passenger liner called the SS Titan, which, deemed to be unsinkable, carries an insufficient number of lifeboats.
-On a voyage in the month of April, the Titan hits an iceberg and sinks in the North Atlantic, resulting in the loss of almost everyone on board.
-There are many close similarities with the real-life disaster of the RMS Titanic.
-The book was published 14 years before the actual Titanic, carrying an insufficient number of lifeboats, hit an iceberg on the night of April 14, 1912 and sank in the North Atlantic, killing most of the people on board.
-The many similarities between the fictional "Titan" and the real "Titanic" have fuelled much speculation ever since the tragedy.
+Robertson is known best for his short novel Futility, or the Wreck of the Titan, first published in 1898.
+This story features an enormous British passenger liner named the SS Titan, which, deemed to be unsinkable, carries an insufficient number of lifeboats.
+On a voyage during the month of April, the Titan hits an iceberg and sinks in the North Atlantic Ocean, resulting in the loss of almost everyone on board.
+There are many close similarities with the real-life sinking of the Titanic.
+The book was published 14 years before the actual Titanic, carrying an insufficient number of lifeboats, hit an iceberg on the night of April 14, 1912, and sank in the North Atlantic Ocean, killing most of the people on board.
+The similarities between the fictional Titan and the real Titanic have caused discussion ever since the tragedy.

 Other works

-In 1905, Robertson's book The Submarine Destroyer was released.
-It described a submarine that used a device called a periscope.
+In 1905, Robertson's book The Submarine Destroyer was published.
+It described a submarine that used a device known as a periscope.
 Despite Robertson's later claims that he had "invented" a prototype periscope himself (and was refused a patent), Simon Lake and Harold Grubb had perfected the model used by the U.S. Navy by 1902, three years before Robertson's "prescient" novel.

-In 1914, in a volume that also contained a new version of Futility, Robertson included a short story called "Beyond the Spectrum", which described a future war between the United States and the Empire of Japan, a popular subject at the time.
-Japan does not declare war but instead launches sneak attacks on United States ships en route to the Philippines and Hawaii; an invasion fleet about to launch a surprise attack on San Francisco is stopped by the hero using the weapon from a captured Japanese vessel.
+In 1914, in a volume that also contained a new version of Futility, Robertson included a short story named "Beyond The Spectrum", which described a future war between the United States and the Empire of Japan, a popular subject at the time.
+Japan does not declare war but instead ambushes United States ships en route to the Philippines Islands and Hawaii; an invasion fleet about to begin a surprise attack on San Francisco is stopped by the hero using the weapon from a captured Japanese vessel.
 The title refers to an ultraviolet searchlight used by the Japanese, but invented by the Americans, to blind American crews.

-Robertson authored Primordial / Three Laws and the Golden Rule, a novella about shipwrecked children growing up together and falling in love on a desert island.
+Robertson authored Primordial / Three Laws and the Golden Rule, a novella about shipwrecked children growing up together and becoming enamored of each other on a desert island.
 Fans of Edgar Rice Burroughs acknowledge Robertson's contribution to the works of Henry De Vere Stacpoole, particularly The Blue Lagoon.
-They believe that both Robertson's and Stacpoole's writings influenced Burroughs in his creation of Tarzan of the Apes.
+They believe that both Robertson's and Stacpoole's writings influenced Burroughs' creation of Tarzan of the Apes.